-The survey in 2018 started from Nuuk on June the 5.
-The first cruise occupied stations from Nuuk north to Disko Bay having occupied 87 shrimp and fish stations and no CTD cast in 13 days.
-The second cruise occupied 91 shrimp and fish stations and no CTD cast in 17 days in Vaigat, north to the survey limit, and west of Disko on its way back south, the northern area being less densely sampled.
-The third cruise started from Nuuk on 14
+The survey in 2020 started from Nuuk June 4th.
+The first cruise occupied stations from Nuuk north to Disko Bay & Vaigat and the northern most regions having occupied 147 shrimp and fish stations and 40 CTD cast in 26 days.
+The second cruise started from Nuuk July the 2 occupied 100 shrimp and fish stations in 14 days.
+No CTD cast were sampled at the second trip.

-July to occupy 57 stations south to the southern limit of the survey at 10 days until July the 14.
-No CTD cast were sampled at the third trip.

 In most previous years, a crew engaged in taking photographs of the sea bottom, who used the ship at night when the survey was suspended, has accompanied cruises.
-However, this part was not conducted on the survey in 2018.
-From all planned shrimp and fish stations, at the three cruises, by-catch of benthic faunal invertebrates were sorted from each stations, identified to the lowest possible taxonomic level, and some species were preserved in 10% buffered formalin solution for later identification, and both projects aims to investigate the long-term effects of trawling on bottom ecosystems.
-Same procedure were done for benthic species sampled with a beam-trawl.
-No beam trawl stations were carried out in 2018.
+However, this part was not conducted on the survey in 2018 but again in 2019 and 2020.
+From all planned shrimp and fish stations, at the two cruises, by-catch of benthic faunal invertebrates were sorted from each stations, identified to the lowest possible taxonomic level, and some species were preserved in 10% buffered formalin solution for later identification, and both projects aims to investigate the long-term effects of trawling on bottom ecosystems.
+Same procedure was done for benthic species sampled with a beam-trawl.

-Of the 58 planned survey strata, 1 (W1-4) had no stations trawled caused by the ice cover; and no stations were fished in C0, also due to ice cover.
-24 stations had no catch of P. borealis; 2 strata (W7-1,and W7-4), with 5 occupied stations between them had no catches and stratum U1, U2, U3, I1, I2, W1, W2, and W3, had catches of P. borealis at all stations.
-Length samples were measured from 165 stations with catches even very small ones, and length & weight samples were measured at 43 stations.
+Of the 58 planned survey strata, 1 (C0) had no stations trawled caused by lack of ship time and ice conditions.
+21 stations had no catch of P. borealis; 6 strata (W7-4, W8-1 and W8-3), with 5 occupied stations between them had no catches and stratum U1, U3, I1, I2, W1, W2 and W3, had catches of P. borealis at all stations.
+Length samples were measured from 164 stations with catches even very small ones, and length & weight samples were measured at 79 stations.

-There were no exceptionally large catches only at one station in W6-2 had a catch which was closed to 1 ton (1122 kg).
-There were 27 catches over 200 kg, of which 10 were made in Disko Bay or Vaigat, 2 stations north from 69°30 N, 9 in strata W1-W4, 4 in stratum W5, 2 in stratum W6 and no in W7-W9.
-In southerly areas, strata W7-W9 yielded an average catch of 0.11 kg at the 39 stations, in the southern regions.
+There was one exceptionally large catch only at one station in W6-1 with a catch closed to 4 ton (3882.5 kg) and two stations in W4-1 (1120.3 kg) and in W6-2 (1111.1 kg) had a catch close to 1 ton.
+There were in total 4 stations situated in I2-1 and W2-2 with catches above 500 kg and 29 catches over 200 kg but less than 500 kg, of which 12 were made in Disko Bay or Vaigat, 4 stations north from 69°30 N, 11 in strata W1-W4, 1 in stratum W5, 1 in stratum W6 and none in W7- W9.
+In southerly areas, strata W7-W9 yielded an average catch of 1.2 kg at the 27 stations, in the southern regions.